The High Costs of a Hiring Mistake!

 When a “bad hire” is terminated or quits, there is an increased risk to the organization that they will find some reason to levy a claim against you or your company for some form of “perceived mistreatment.”
 In some cases an “out of policy” severance package is needed just to avoid a claim of wrongful termination, harassment, or discrimination.

-Increases in Statutory Costs are always Exponential.
+Increases in Statutory Costs Can Be Exponential.

 Employee turnover, whether stemming from a bad hire or other factors, can be costly when it is occurring at a rate that will impact your company’s unemployment experience rating.
 Most employees who are terminated because they were not the right fit for the job, will file for unemployment, and in today’s regulatory environment will almost always be guaranteed a “win.”
 Every successful claim for unemployment compensation impacts your company’s experience rating which in turn, impacts the tax rate you pay on all staff wages –iow, exponential impact.